vectordotdev/vector/rfcs/2021-07-19-8216-multiple-pipelines.md

 - Why is this change worth it?

-This split improves the readability of the configuration files and allows the users to collaborate, which makes using Vector more user-friendly.
+This split improves the readability of the configuration files and allows users to collaborate (including across teams), which makes using Vector more user and team friendly.

 - What is the impact of not doing this?